 In November 2009, Love Makes a Family (LMF) closed its doors after accomplishing its core mission to win marriage equality in Connecticut.
 This success was due, in large part, to the efforts of Anne Stanback.
 In a celebratory video tribute, many of Stanback’s supporters reflected on her legacy recalling the LMF founder’s skills and the respect, admiration, and gratitude they felt for the woman who had helped make Connecticut a more just place.
-As a life-long champion of equal rights for women and the lesbian, gay, bi-sexual and transgender (LGBT) community, Anne Stanback has tirelessly fought to right social inequalities at every turn.
+As a life-long champion of equal rights for women and the lesbian, gay, bisexual and transgender community, Anne Stanback has fought tirelessly to right social inequalities at every turn.
 She has challenged the status quo with courage and conviction and a penchant for helping the disenfranchised.

 Anne Elizabeth Stanback was born in Salisbury, N.C., on December 15, 1958 to William (Bill) and Betty Anne Stanback.
 Her mother was a journalist and teacher, while her father was a businessman.
 Though the family enjoyed an upper middle class lifestyle, both of Stanback’s parents were very active in civic, political and community affairs, including work in their town during the Civil Rights Movement, giving Stanback and her two brothers the opportunity to learn the importance of activism at a young age.
 A natural leader, both in academics and on the athletic field, Stanback graduated from Salisbury High School (’77) and Davidson College (’81) with academic honors and community service awards.
 She moved to Connecticut to attend the Yale Divinity School (’85).